-Action # Title Description Total Funds Contributing 7 Set new progress goals for all students and student groups.
+Action # Title Description Total Funds Contributing mathematics. iReady trainings happened frequently in order to provide optimal instruction using the platform.
+Also of note, the discussion about correct strategies, using data to inform instruction, having parent conferences, and the teacher dashboard.
+In the 2022-2024 school years, LdVCS will partner with Orton Gillingham, San Diego Area Writing Project, and Be Glad to provide continued reading support and intervention strategies for all students.
+1.7 Set new progress goals for all students and student groups.
 The response to intervention team analyzes local assessment data to adjust the small flexible groups during intervention time each week.
-Set new progress goals for all students and student groups.
-Teachers analyze student work in formative and summative assessments, interim mathematics assessments, DRA scores, Words Their Way assessment data, SIPPS, and Reading Plus. \$25,000 No 8 Set new progress goals for all students and student groups.
-The response to intervention team analyzes local assessment data to adjust the small flexible groups during intervention time each week.
-Set new progress goals for all students and student groups.
-Teachers analyze student work in formative and summative assessments, interim mathematics assessments, DRA scores, Words Their Way assessment data, SIPPS, and Reading Plus. \$25,000 No 9 Continue to analyze student work on a monthly basis vertically and in grade level groups.
+Teachers analyze student work in formative and summative assessments, interim mathematics assessments, DRA scores, Do the Math, Wonders and Eureka assessment data, SIPPS, and iReady (math and reading). \$0.00 No 1.8 Revamp After School Tutoring Provide opportunities for credential staff members to tutor struggling students after school with a systematic approach. \$100,000.00 Yes 1.9 Continue to analyze student work on a monthly basis vertically and in grade level groups.
 Teachers meet in vertical team once per month.
-Discussion have included math analysis, assessment development via Illuminate Education assessment portal, and use the data analysis protocol.
-Continue to analyze student work on a monthly basis vertically and in grade level groups.
-Teachers analyze student work in formative and summative assessments, interim mathematics assessments, DRA scores, Words Their Way assessment data and more.
-LdVCS staff met monthly in data analysis groups to review data and make adjustments to classroom practice and lesson delivery. \$30,000 No 10 Everyone's a Reader program The EAR program continues to reach students on a daily basis.
-Everyone's a Reader program.
-Everyone's A Reader Program has been up and running since October of 2016.
-Volunteers come in weekly to dedicate their time to increasing the comprehension, fluency, and phonemic awareness to a group of readers in grades K-6.
+Discussions have included math analysis, assessment development via iReady portal, and using the data analysis protocol.
+Teachers analyze student work in formative and summative assessments, interim mathematics assessments, DRA scores, Wonders/Eureka assessment data and more. \$0.00 No 1.10 Everyone's a Reader program Everyone's A Reader Program returned in the 2022-2023 school year after a hiatus due to COVID.
+Volunteers from the community will come in weekly to dedicate their time to increasing the comprehension, fluency, and phonemic awareness to a group of readers in grades K-6.
 The volunteers practice with the students and increase their ability to access all information at their current grade level.
-EAR IS COORDINATED THROUGH VOLUNTEERS No 11 Consultants to provide Professional Consultants to provide Professional Development in areas of ELD and ELA.
-Pete Bowers provided PD in ELL strategies for instruction and
+This program will be run by the school librarian. \$0.00 No